 A digital twin is a duplicate of an actual product or a software model of a system or plant.
 To share an example of how this works, with AI and machine learning, entire workflows and processes can be simulated in this way, and new insights gained.
 Unlike other technologies, a digital twin can be built for an individual asset, a whole organization, or an entire enterprise.
 Complex interrelationships can be quickly identified and clearly shown, changes can be simulated, and possible effects and reactions can be checked in advance.
 It is critical to measure a twin’s impact in two time periods: before and after the twin is in place.
 It is best to do this to generate a business case for its continued use.

 A necessary part of every organization

 AI-driven enterprise search is a necessary part of a modern enterprise’s infrastructure.
 Companies that have deployed and implemented these solutions can connect data sources, build and maintain relevant relationships, use pre-built queries, and provide visibility of information in multiple formats into the context of the business and across teams.
 For most companies, data is siloed and rarely shared with teams who could use it to make informed decisions.
 In siloed data environments, information flows through various channels, making it harder to find, know, and act on essential insights in the abstract.
 Enterprise search solutions help organizations assemble and combine diverse data sources to identify meaningful and actionable insights quickly.
 AI methodologies fused into search solution functionality are the answer to elegantly and efficiently handle the complexities within today’s business challenges.
-Call to Action and links to our website are missing.
+Getting factual answers is a a true necessity.